alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 2-hellofile - Script that reads the content of /etc/passwd

 feat: 3-twofiles - Script that reads /etc/passwd and /etc/hosts concatenaded

+feat: 4-lastlines - Script that display the last 10 lines of /etc/passwd